EVENT

 Building confidence and enabling dialogue between and within Armenia and Azerbaijan is essential to address historical grievances, re-build trust, and foster reconciliation.
 In the last three decades, civil society organisations in both countries have increased their efforts to address these issues through dialogue at both the political and societal levels.
 However, the sustainability of these initiatives remains fragile.
 Without comprehensive confidence-building measures and deeper societal engagement, peace efforts risk being short-lived or limited to elite-level agreements in the future.

-At our event, international experts will show how confidence-building efforts and inter- and intra-societal dialogues can bridge divides, cultivate a shared understanding, and support the region’s transition from a state of conflict to one of peaceful coexistence.
-During the event, we will discuss how bottom-up approaches can help Armenians and Azerbaijanis overcome past trauma, establish trust, and create the conditions necessary for long-term peace.
+At our event, international experts showed how confidence-building efforts and inter- and intra-societal dialogues can bridge divides, cultivate a shared understanding, and support the region’s transition from a state of conflict to one of peaceful coexistence.
+During the event, we discussed how bottom-up approaches can help Armenians and Azerbaijanis overcome past trauma, establish trust, and create the conditions necessary for long-term peace.

 Building confidence and fostering societal dialogue